MichaelMKenny/moonlight-macos/README.md

 ## Notes

-- To release the mouse cursor from the stream, press both left and right `Option` keys at the same time.
+- To release the mouse cursor from the stream, press both `Control` and `Option` at the same time.
 - To quit an app and disconnect from stream in one keystroke press `Control-Shift-W`.
 - To just disconnect from the stream (leaving the app running) press `Control-Option-W`.
 - To quit apps from the apps grid, right-click on the running app and choose *Quit.*